Ayhan Kartal

-Ayhan Kartal (born Ayhan Korniş, 1966 – March 13, 2000) was a Turkish rapist and child killer.
+Ayhan Kartal (né Korniş; 1966 – March 13, 2000) was a Turkish rapist and child killer.
 He was stabbed to death by his roommates in a mental hospital.

 Crimes

-On April 20, 1985, Ayhan Korniş killed the 13-year-old Armağan Kayadipli by strangling him after he raped him in the İkiçeşmelik quarter of Kemeraltı district in Izmir.
+On April 20, 1985, Ayhan Korniş killed the 13-year-old Armağan Kayadipli by strangling him after he raped him in the İkiçeşmelik quarter of Kemeraltı district in İzmir.
 He was placed in a mental hospital in Bakırköy, Istanbul, and was released following about one-year long psychiatric treatment.
 He changed his surname from Korniş to Kartal.

-On September 23, 1989, Kartal raped and killed the 9-year-old boy Barış Kurt in Şirinyer, Izmir.
-He was apprehended while he was hiding in a chest at his home at Pınarbaşı, Bornova in Izmir.
+On September 23, 1989, Kartal raped and killed the 9-year-old boy Barış Kurt in Şirinyer, İzmir.
+He was apprehended while he was hiding in a chest at his home at Pınarbaşı, Bornova in İzmir.

 In 1992, Kartal was transferred to Manisa Psychiatric Hospital for the diagnosis and treatment of his mental disorder.
-He escaped from the hospital on October 14, 1993, but was apprehended after a while in Izmir, and brought back to the hospital.
+He escaped from the hospital on October 14, 1993, but was apprehended after a while in İzmir, and brought back to the hospital.
 He confessed to the authorities that "he feels himself close to children, and he can have intercourse with children only".
-He was nicknamed "The Beast of Izmir" (İzmir Canavarı).
+He was nicknamed "The Beast of İzmir" (İzmir Canavarı).